janaagaard75/desert-walk-solitaire/README.md

 ### Animating Between States

 Animating between two grid states is still to do.
-It should be possible to send a 'from' and a 'to' grid state to GridStateView, and let the view animate appropriately.

-For each card: Animate from the position of the 'from' state to the position of the 'to' state.

-It might be worth moving the dragged card observables from Game to GridState, because then snapping a dropped card into position could be handled by the engine.
+The goal is to be able to supply a ‘from’ and a ‘to’ grid state to GridStateView, and let the view handle the animation.
+The current solution where a card is snapped into position before the next turn is calculated makes the game feel unresponsive.
+It would be better if the new draggable cards and empty spaces where shown while the card was doing the lille snap animation.

+Proposal: When the dragged card is let go over a target cell, moveCard is immediately called.
+This triggers the calculation of a new state, that then becomes the currentGridState.
+In the new grid state the draggard is, however, not positioned on the cell, but rather where it was let go.
+This should be picked up by OccupiedCell, and the appropirate snap animatio then triggered.

+OccupiedCellView needs a startPosition or a startOffset, that triggers an animation to the cell’s position should the not already be in the correct position.

+Ideally the empty cells shoul switch midways through the animation.
+Perhaps the whole game needs an ‘animating’ state, that would also handle switching the empty cells halfway through.
+GridView’s componentWillReceiveProps should handle this.

 ## Fat Models